Keith Newell (American football): Philadelphia Soul

 On December 29, 2014, Newell was assigned to the Philadelphia Soul.
 Newell helped the Soul reach and win ArenaBowl XXIX.
 On August 26, 2017, the Soul beat the Tampa Bay Storm in ArenaBowl XXX by a score of 44–40.

 FXFL Blacktips

 Newell played with the FXFL Blacktips of the Fall Experimental Football League during their 2015 season.

+Jersey Flight

+Newell signed with the Jersey Flight of the National Arena League for the 2020 season but the season was later cancelled due to the COVID-19 pandemic.
+In September 2020, he re-signed with the Flight.